- How can a variety of strengths power the drive or motivation that successful salespeople need?

 - How can a sales team draw on its collective strengths to serve its clients and increase sales?

 Dean Jones, a Global Talent Development Architect and Senior Learning Expert at Gallup, was our guest on a recent Called to Coach.
-In Part 1 of a 3-part series on sales, Dean discussed the characteristics of successful salespeople -- including drive or motivation, confidence or swagger, the ability to influence others, and organizing and managing one's work.
+In Part 1 of a series on coaching sales performance, Dean discussed the characteristics of successful salespeople -- including drive or motivation, confidence or swagger, the ability to influence others, and organizing and managing one's work.
 What is the "engine" that drives high sales performance?
 The good news is that salespeople can find success in these areas through applying a variety of CliftonStrengths.
 Dean also discussed the 3 primary types of sales -- product, solution and consultative -- and provided insights on how to coach salespeople in each one.